-1. Have multiple ways to use your money.
+1. Multiple ways to access your money.

-Essentially, don’t put all your eggs in one basket.
+Mostly, don’t put all your eggs in one basket.
 By diversifying the type of currency you have (cash, travelers’ checks and credit cards), you are much more likely to bounce back from an unfortunate event, such as being mugged or losing your baggage.
-Keep extra cash or a spare credit card in the safe at your hotel, this way in case everything seems to be going wrong, you have money in a secure place.
+Keep extra cash or a spare credit card in the safe at your hotel, this way in case everything seems to be going wrong; you have money in a secure place.

 2. Put money in a secure spot.

 Extra money in your hotel safe is a great option.
 Avoid keeping money or important documents in your back pocket or in a purse that doesn’t close.
 Pick-pockets are extremely good at what they do without you even realizing.
 Use a cross-body purse that zips or snaps securely shut, and keep it in front of you instead of behind you.
 Men – keep your wallet in your front pocket or a bag that closes securely.